Dry Herb Vaporizers

 Different Types Of Dry Herb Vaporizer

-Though they are a relatively new product, the dry herb vaporizer market is incredibly diverse.
+Though they are a relatively new product, the vaporizer market is incredibly diverse.
 A cursory web search will result in a dizzying array of different vaporizers from all manners of different brands, in all sorts of different shapes, and all powered by different heating systems.
 Don't worry, as with anything, all this variety can be broken down into a few distinct categories.

 One of the most important distinctions between vaporizers is how they heat herbs.
 All use electronic heating systems however the difference lies in how these systems interact with the chamber.
 The most common way of heating is conduction.